Brothers, Advisors, and Volunteers –

 Reminder, Alpha Chi Rho has created a four and six week new member education program that you can use to easily guide your process.
 Please contact Nicolas R. Hewgley at the National Office (732-869-1895 / email@example.com) to discuss modifying your new member education program.

-We are asking all Chapters to revisit their new member plan and have all Initiations completed by April 4, 2020, if not sooner.
+We are asking all Chapters to revisit their new member plan and have all Initiations completed as soon as safely possible.

 Financial / Collection Plans